dtinth/autosub/README.md

 - **Speechmatics ASR** — Transcribes Thai text with lower accuracy, but with highly-precise word-level timestamps.
 - **Gemini 1.5 Pro** — This multimodal model can listen and watch a tech talk and generate a highly accurate transcript.
 Being mainly a language model, it knows a lot of technical terms.
 It can also handle the situation where the speaker speaks less common Thai words (such as words from northern Thai region).
 Being multimodal, it can read the slides in the video and generate transcripts more accurately.
 However, the model process media input in one second chunks, so it is not possible to obtain a precise timestamp.
 Moreover, it often hallucinates timecode, so the timing information from this model is unusable.
 It also tends to ignore formatting instructions in the prompt.
-- **Claude 3.5 Sonnet** — Used to post-process the transcript to improve its formatting, as well as aligning the transcript to ASR results.
+- **Claude 3.5 Sonnet** — Used to post-process the transcript to improve its formatting and readability.
+It can also fix some errors in the transcript.

 Putting these models together created a subtitles file that has very little errors.
 I can review the subtitles by playing the talk at 2x speed and fixing the errors spotted.
 Previously, with a less a accurate transcript, I have to stop and fix the subtitle every few seconds.
 But now, with this workflow, sometimes a minute of reviewing can go by without me having to fix anything.